chenUT/FormDroid/README.md

 # FormDroid
 A form engine for android, aim to create a codeless JSON only way of creating android form for data intake from android device.
+The form will be reconfigurable, easy to setup and logic enabled.
 This project is in early development and some of the key component may change in future.

 #Sample App
 app folder contain a sample app along with UI testing activites.